 Violations of federal, state, and local laws are offenses under the Code even where those violations are not explicitly prohibited by this Code.
 Where such offenses occur off campus, the University may institute conduct proceedings that affect a substantial University interest, at the discretion of the director of Student Accountability, Standards and Education.
 The University may institute conduct proceedings against a student charged with a violation of federal, state, or local laws without regard to the existence or possibility of civil or criminal legal proceedings.
-It is the policy of the University typically to pursue the conduct process in a timely manner through its conduct proceedings arising from the same misconduct or events.
-The student conduct proceedings and will not be delayed or subject to challenge and/or appeal on the ground that criminal charges involving the same incident have been dismissed, reduced, or are pending.
+It is the policy of the University typically to pursue the conduct process in a timely manner through its conduct proceedings, rather than to delay campus proceedings for external criminal and/or civil proceedings arising from the same misconduct or events.
+The student conduct process may be carried out before, simultaneously with, or following any related civil or criminal proceedings and will not be delayed or subject to challenge and/or appeal on the ground that criminal charges involving the same incident have been dismissed, reduced, or are pending.